Combining Part Assemblies with Additive Manufacturing

 Considering Tolerances for Additively Manufactured Parts

 Determining the tolerances possible for any one additively manufactured part can be difficult, since every part responds differently to the thermal stress during the build.
-In DMLS, well-tuned equipment can lead to typical tolerances of ± 0.003 in.
-(0.0762mm) in a best-case scenario.
-For SLS and MJF, typical tolerances are ± 0.010 in.
-(0.254mm) or ± 0.012 in.
-(0.3048mm) respectively.
+In DMLS, tolerances of +/- 0.1 mm to +/- 0.2 mm + 0.005 mm/mm are expected and achieved.
+For MJF tolerances of ±0.25mm plus ±0.002mm/mm can typically be achieved.
+For SLS Typically, expected tolerances on well-designed parts are +/-0.2mm, plus +0.002mm/mm.
+For TPU-88A Black, tolerance of ± 0.3mm plus ± 0.002mm/mm can be expected (for parts bigger than 100 mm in this material, tolerance will be ± 0.3% of nominal dimension).
+For PA 12 Flex Black, tolerance of ± 0,35mm plus ± 0,002mm/mm can be expected (or else, for bigger parts, ± 0,2% of nominal dimension).
 Warp or shrink-prone parts can exceed these ranges.
 Every geometry is unique and behaves differently under the stress of the build.
 If tight tolerances are required for an additively manufactured part, they generally must be dialed-in with repeated upfront builds or post-machined.

 However, a well-designed additive part may still improve the accuracy of what otherwise would be a complex assembly by eliminating tolerance stacking.
-If you combine 20 parts that previously each had individual tolerances of ± 0.002 in.
-(0.0508mm) into one part for which you can expect ± 0.010 in. tolerance, the overall accuracy of your assembly has improved.
 Part of transitioning to additive manufacturing for a product may include letting go of the tight tolerances on a per-part level that you’re used to expecting.
 In this case, it’s important to not compare apples to oranges—don’t ask if the new part can be as accurate as the parts it is replacing, ask if it can be as accurate as all of them in the aggregate.

 Another difficult question worth asking: How do you inspect such a complicated part?
 It may require innovative inspection processes depending on the complexity.
 Again, keep in mind that while checking the part may prove more difficult than existing inspections, it is concentrated into a single part rather than many.
 A limited dimension drawing for inspection should only include dimensions truly critical for functionality.
 In theory, there should be less of these overall since the newly consolidated assembly will have fewer points of interface.
 The old interface points are inside the new part.